webplatform/docs-wpd/Privacy/index.md

 You may request that your username be changed, though we will ask for a rationale, in order to limit the number of requests; we will try to respond to reasonable requests for username change, but offer no guarantee.

+=== Mailing Lists ===

+Mailing lists associated with WebPlatform.org are publicly archived.
+On your first submission to one of these lists, you will be asked to [http://www.w3.org/2002/09/aa/ approve the public posting] of your message.
+We [http://www.w3.org/Mail/ArchiveEditingPolicy do not remove] postings from archived lists.

 === Law enforcement and other compelled disclosures: ===